 How To Become A Good Cook

 Yeah how do you become a good cook?
+By practicing?
+Sure.
+By going to cooking classes?
+Sure again.

 I think one become a good cook when one showers one’s culinary with love.
 In short, I called it cooking with love.

 The concept of experimenting with flavors was introduced by Chef Michael Smith in his Chef At Home series.
 I followed this series religiously for quite some time.
 And it is during experimenting with flavors myself that I actually felted love.
 Showering love to my dish.
-Giving them heartfelt flavors! :grin: AND you know what?
+Giving them heartfelt flavors!
+AND you know what?
 I tasted love.

 I remember watching a Taiwanese drama whereby this person is one lousy cook but he became very successful when he learned the art of cooking with love.
 I’d always thought that was sheer nonsense.
-How can someone pour love into his cooking and how can the food tester(or judge) taste love in a dish.
+How can someone pour love into his cooking and how can the food tester (or judge) taste love in a dish.

 Now I understand the term cooking with love.
 Because I AM cooking with love.
 When I cook with love, I can taste love in the dish.
 When I have no mood to cook, my dish tasted bland (even with the same ingredients!).
 Weird?
 Yes weird.

 So yeah I think I’m ready to open a restaurant 5-foot way stall.
 Just joking.
-But it really is my dream to open a restaurant. :smile:
+But it really is my dream to open a restaurant.

 I can’t teach you how to feel ‘love’ in cooking.
 But I can tell you to start experimenting with flavors.
 Sometimes you don’t know what flavors will work well together.
 I failed sometimes too.
 So just experiment.
 Yeap that’s the first step.
 That was my first step to cooking enlightenment!
 Hahaha (sorry am so into Mr Tolle works right now)